luised94/lab_utils/next_generation_sequencing/NGS_Manual.md

 ## Workflow
 This assumes you are using a similar workflow to the used in the lab_utils repository.
-If this is the first time starting a project, and you do not have any of the reference files or controls, then start with generalSetup and 002_controlData.
+If this is the first time starting a project, and you do not have any of the reference files or controls, then start with 000_generalSetup and 002_controlData.
-If you have reference, then create the experiment directory, and download the data from the BMC.
-(See generalSetup) To do a quick start, you can run 003_alignFastq along with the slurm wrapper script to generate BAM files.
+If you have reference and feature files required for your analysis, then start with 000_generalSetup, and download the data from the BMC.
+(See generalSetup)
+To do a quick start, you can run 003_alignFastq along with the slurm wrapper script to generate BAM files.
 Afterwards, run 003_generateCoverageFiles.sh with the slurm wrapper to generate bigwig files that can be used to plot tracks.
 This can give you a clear idea of the result of a CHIP-seq experiment.

 ## Usage